w3b3d3v/web3-bootcamp-platform/README.md

 ### Environment
 - Copy the contents in `.env.example` to `.env`
-- Set the Firebase and the Discord variables
+- Set the Firebase and the Discord variables.
+You can find discord variables [here](https://discord.com/developers/applications).
+Create an application if you don't have one.
-- Set all the other necessary variables
+- Set all the other necessary variables.

 ### Loading Firebase contents on your project